the-programmers-hangout/website/src/content/site/rules.md

 You can get an excemption by sending some project information to modmail.
 Tell us about your project, why you are scraping, send screenshots.
 Until then, the conversation is prohibited.

 ### Do not discuss crypto currencies, NFTs, and blockchain development.
 All discussions of crypto currencies, including but not limited to investing advice, market state, environmental impact and technology changes are banned.
-Similarly all discussions of NFTs are banned.
+Similarly all discussions of NFTs and blockchain are banned.
-Blockchain development project discussions are also banned unless approved by the staff team on a case by case basis.
-If you have questions contact modmail.

 ## 4. Don't obstruct moderation